CACILTD/forecaster/user-guide/Forecasting/Forecasting.md

 ### Model Details

-Once the forecast has been predicted successfully, the user can see the model's details by clicking on the relevant button as in the image below.
+Once the forecast has been completed successfully, the user can see the model's details by clicking on the relevant button as in the image below.

-Depending on the model, users can see additional insights about the forecast such as prediciton accuracy and the importance of each input variable.
+Depending on the model, users can see additional insights about the forecast such as prediction accuracy and importance of each input variable.

 ![Model Details](imgs/Forecasting_ModelDetails.png)